LabPMM® is excited to announce the launch of the only internationally harmonized FLT3 Signal Ratio Assay.

-The Laboratory for Personalized Molecular Medicine™ (LabPMM® Laboratories) are ISO 15189-accredited international reference laboratories focused on providing clinical testing in support of Personalized Molecular Medicine® and Personalized Molecular Diagnostics®.
+The Laboratory for Personalized Molecular Medicine™ (LabPMM® Laboratories) are international reference laboratories focused on providing clinical testing in support of Personalized Molecular Medicine® and Personalized Molecular Diagnostics®.
 There are currently two such laboratories serving partners in both the USA and in Europe and a third fully-accredited laboratory is in the process of being setup in Japan.
-Together they will form an internationally harmonized group of ISO 15189 accredited laboratories providing standardized results worldwide.
+Together they will form an internationally harmonized group of accredited laboratories providing standardized results worldwide.

 LabPMM GmbH is based in Martinsried, Munich, Germany.
 It is an ISO 15189 accredited international reference laboratory.

 LabPMM's test menu is focused on biomarkers that have demonstrated clinical utility, provide data and information that is clinically actionable, and are critical to making informed treatment decisions.
 These tests conform to the standard of care defined by the World Health Organization and they are recommended by members of the National Comprehensive Cancer Network, the LeukemiaNet, and world opinion leaders in hematology-oncology.